Aliases for SPI1 Gene

 GeneCards Summary for SPI1 Gene

 SPI1 (Spi-1 Proto-Oncogene) is a Protein Coding gene.
-Diseases associated with SPI1 include Inflammatory Diarrhea and Interdigitating Dendritic Cell Sarcoma.
-Among its related pathways are Pathways in cancer and IL-4 signaling Pathway.
+Diseases associated with SPI1 include Inflammatory Diarrhea and Acute Erythroid Leukemia.
+Among its related pathways are Regulation of retinoblastoma protein and HTLV-I infection.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and RNA binding.
 An important paralog of this gene is ENSG00000142539.

 UniProtKB/Swiss-Prot for SPI1 Gene